Shandilya21/Few-Shot/README.md

 * Zero Shot Image Classification.

 <!-- CONTRIBUTING -->
-#### Contributing
+## Contributing

 Contributions are very welcome.
 If you know how to make this code better, please open an issue.
 If you want to submit a pull request, please open an issue first.
-Also see the todo list below.

-#### Implementation References
+## Implementation References
 * [(oscarknagg)](https://github.com/oscarknagg/few-shot) for implementation (code in PyTorch).